-Teams conducting biotherapeutic research use analytical data derived from molecular biology assays to assess the performance of protein targets.
+Teams conducting protein-based therapeutic research use analytical data derived from molecular biology assays to assess the performance of protein targets.
 These often include simple measurements such as titer and amino acid measurements, as well as more complicated signal data assays like chromatography or differential scanning calorimetry.
-In order to effectively assess the performance of a protein target, analytical scientists must be able to compare results across multiple assays.
+In order to effectively assess the performance of a protein, analytical scientists must be able to compare results across multiple assays.

 Consistent structure of analytical data is essential for conducting this type of cross experiment analysis.
-LabKey Biologics provides essential software tools to help protein engineering teams collect and centralize laboratory data with a structure that allows them to ask complex questions and achieve a deeper level of insight.
+LabKey Biologics provides essential tools to help protein engineering teams collect and centralize laboratory data with a structure that allows them to ask complex questions and a achieve deeper level of insight.

 Configurable Assay Design Templates

 Configurable assay design templates within LabKey Biologics provide a consistent structure for data being captured and ensure that each run of instrument data is stored in the same way.
-The use of a template for data capture prevents teams from accumulating data in independently designed spreadsheets when collected for different experiments or by different operators.
+The use of a template for data capture prevents teams from accumulating data in independently designed spreadsheets when collected for each experiments and operator.
 Using an assay design template also allows you to indicate required fields, set data validation criteria, and normalize data as it is being brought into the central system.

 Easy Mechanisms for Importing Data